4 Protestant Reformation & America

 The Discovery of the Gunpowder Plot, c.
 1823, By Henry Peronett Briggs, Tyne and Wear Museums

 With Catholics on the defensive, Protestants transcribed the Bible and the King James Version is still the most famous and authoritative in the English language.
 Then, in the “Catholic Drift” under Charles I persecution toward extreme Protestants (Reformed Calvinists) reared its ugly head once more.
-Yet, as that was happening, England’s conquest of neighboring Ireland emboldened Protestants because of Ireland’s Catholicism.
+Yet, as that was happening, England’s ongoing occupation of neighboring Ireland, cemented under Henry VIII in 1541, emboldened Protestants because of Ireland’s Catholicism.
 Exaggerated reports of violence against English soldiers in Ulster (Northern Ireland), made possible by the recently freed press, stoked a patriotic Protestantism similar to what the Spanish Armada had.
 One of the military leaders charged with suppressing the Irish, Oliver Cromwell, rose quickly in popularity and eventually took over England as “Lord Protector.”
 According to the Calvinists’ reading of the Book of Daniel, kings who ruled in an ungodly fashion had to be overthrown and Charles had dissolved Parliament, justifying Cromwell’s takeover.

 Frontispiece to the King James' Bible, 1611